Archaeology, University of Birmingham

 Thesis title:

-This project examines the practice of adding additional burials into existing mortuary spaces, like tombs, during the Egyptian Old through Early Middle Kingdoms (c.2686–c.1991 BCE) to understand how the ancient Egyptians engaged with physical space to create a sense of ‘place.’
+This project examines the practice of adding additional burials into existing tombs, during the Egyptian late Old through Middle Kingdoms (c.2278–c.1813 BCE) to understand how the ancient Egyptians engaged with physical space to create a sense of ‘place’.
+I examine three case studies from Qubbet al-Hawā’, a cemetery in near Aswan in southern Egypt, which was used during the aforementioned period to bury the elite members of society.

 Alteration broadly refers to changes that are done to the original, physical burial space.
 For example, changes made to accommodate new burials, like decorative/textual changes and the addition of burial shafts, are an example of alteration.